-Course Code Course Name Category L т Р J Credit Year of Introduction 23CSL30D ALGORITHM ANALYSIS AND DESIGN РСС 3 1 0 0 4 2023 i.
-PRE-REQUISITE: 23CSL20A DATA STRUCTURES
+Course Code Course Name Category L т Р J Credit Year of Introduction 23CSL30D ALGORITHM ANALYSIS AND DESIGN PCC 3 1 0 0 4 2023

 This course offers an introduction to the principles of computer algorithm design and analysis.
 These concepts form the theoretical foundation of computer science and are essential tools for any proficient programmer.
 The primary objective is to equip students with a strong understanding of the key categories of algorithms and their design strategies.
 By the end of the course, students will be capable of creating their own algorithmic solutions for various computational problems and evaluating their efficiency and effectiveness.